euwbah/musescore-xen-tuner/README.md

 ### 2. Remove MuseScore default shortcuts

-🔴 **You must remove the following default keyboard shortcuts** in [MuseScore's shortcut preferences](https://musescore.org/en/handbook/3/preferences#shortcuts).
-(This plugin is designed to replace MuseScore's default shortcuts.)
+⚠️ **The following default keyboard shortcuts in [MuseScore's shortcut preferences](https://musescore.org/en/handbook/3/preferences#shortcuts) must be removed/remapped**.
+This plugin is designed to **replace these default shortcuts**:

-- Pitch up/down or move text/articulation up/down (`Up/Down` arrow keys)
+- `Up/Down` arrow keys: Pitch up/down or move text/articulation up/down
-- Change enharmonic spelling (`J`)
+- `J`: Change enharmonic spelling
-- Diatonic up/down (`Shift+Alt+Up/Down`)
+- `Shift+Alt+Up/Down`: Diatonic up/down
-- Go to higher/lower pitched note in chord (`Alt+Up/Down`)
+- `Alt+Up/Down`: Go to higher/lower pitched note in chord
+  - Remap this to Page Up/Down, it's a useful shortcut to have still.
-- Go to top/bottom note in chord (`Ctrl+Alt+Up/Down`)
+- `Ctrl+Alt+Up/Down`: Go to top/bottom note in chord

-Also, if you're going to use the [fingering accidentals/tuning feature](#how-to-use-fingering-annotations) a lot, it's recommended to **change `Ctrl+F` to "Add fingering"** instead of "Find / Go to".
+Also, if you're going to use the [fingering accidentals/tuning feature](#how-to-use-fingering-annotations) a lot, it's recommended to **remap `Ctrl+F` to "Add fingering"** instead of "Find / Go to".

-> [!TIP]
-> If you still want access to the old MuseScore keyboard operations, you can also remap them to unused keystrokes.

 ### 3. Start Xen Tuner

 ![start tuner](imgs/start-xen-tuner.png)

-Once you have activated the plugins & replaced the shortcuts, you can start the plugin in **Plugins > Xen Tuner > Start Xen Tuner**.
+Start the plugin in **Plugins > Xen Tuner > Start Xen Tuner**.

 > [!WARNING]
-> *You only need to run this once.* Starting the plugin will open a small docked panel on the bottom left.
+> **Xen Tuner should be started only once per session**.
+Starting the plugin will open a small docked panel on the bottom left.
 If you close this panel, you will need to restart Xen Tuner.
 >
-> The first time you start Xen Tuner after opening MuseScore, MuseScore will freeze for about 5 seconds while it loads.
+> Starting Xen Tuner will freeze MuseScore for about 5 seconds while it loads.
 This is normal.

 > [!CAUTION]